Commercial Lease Negotiation in Arkansas: Key Clauses Developers Should Never Overlook

 • Audit rights for tenants

 In Arkansas, vague CAM language is often construed against the landlord.
-Clear, detailed drafting is critical to preserve recoverable expenses.
+Clear, detailed drafting is essential to avoid disputes and protect the developer's bottom line.
+Our Arkansas real estate attorneys can help structure CAM provisions that are enforceable and commercially reasonable.

 3. Use Clauses and Exclusive Rights